How To Repurpose Old Jeans for Trendy Denim Upholstery

-It happens eventually, there comes a time when you have to kiss your beloved jeans goodbye as they are beyond repair.
-But don’t chuck them out yet, repurpose the denim.
-There are many cool things you can make for your home out of old jeans and you can use them for denim upholstery projects.
+Eventually, there comes a time when you have to kiss your beloved jeans goodbye as they are beyond repair.
+But don't chuck them out yet; repurpose the denim.
+You can make many cool things for your home out of old jeans, and you can use them for denim upholstery projects.

-Denim as a repurposed fabric has a lot going for it.
+Denim, as a repurposed fabric, has a lot going for it.
 As long as you like blue!
-Mind you, some denim does come in other colours.
-So all your upcycled denim projects don’t all necessarily have to be blue.
+Mind you; some denim does come in other colours.
+So all your upcycled denim projects don't necessarily have to be blue.

-Personally, indigo blue is one of my favourite colours, hence the name of my blog (Pillar Box Blue).
-Old jeans tend to come in a wonderful array of different shades of indigo blue.
-I currently have about 30 pairs of old jeans in my stash waiting to be upcycled.
+Indigo blue is one of my favourite colours, hence the name of my blog (Pillar Box Blue).
+Old jeans come in a beautiful array of shades of indigo blue.
+I have about 30 pairs of old jeans in my stash, waiting to be upcycled.
 I think every one of them is a different shade of indigo.

 We're a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.